PierreBougon/List-Removal-performance-benchmarks-.netCore/README.md

 Some benchmarks around the list removal strategy in C# .netCore

+To be updated : The RemoveAll added to the bench is 5 to 10 times faster !

 ## What do we bench and how ?

 Here is a bench of 3 different ways of removing elements in a list in C# .NetCore, every bench is an average run time over 1000 run on the same list for everyone for every run